aioont/ai/README.md

 of applabel and port present in every flow.
 A mismatch between these features is a positive match for T1571.

+For each malware sample, we isolate its flows and establish a mean packet outflow to packet inflow ratio through their directed edges, and determine a unique baseline for each sample.
+Then by defining a threshold over which there is far more data egress than ingress as compared to the baseline, we iden- tify flows and hosts that are potentially communicating via a C2 channel or exfiltrating data from the network.
+This threshold is designed to be dynamically adjusted based on the distribution of the network traffic and the characteristics of what is considered “normal” in a given network or environment.
+At the end of this process, the system outputs a list of flows and their corresponding TTPs.
+This information is further aggregated by combining all the flows belonging to the same sample and then passed on to the TTP-based Classification system.

+TTP-based Classification System

+The TTP-based Classification System checks whether the flows

+in each sample exhibit malicious behaviour when compared to

+other flows matching the same TTP, and then flags a sample as

+malicious if “enough” flows exhibit malicious behaviour.

+TTP-based Classification System

+takes as input: (𝑖) the flows’ properties (as listed in Table 1), and (𝑖𝑖)

+the TTPs detected in each flow, as returned by the TTP Detection

+Engine.
+Following a “divide-and-conquer” approach, it consists of

+one base classifier for each analysed TTP.
+This choice allows us

+to compare the behaviour of each flow with only those flows that

+match the same TTPs.

+For each flow 𝑓 , we create a vector 𝑥 containing all the features

+listed in Table 1.
+Then, 𝑥 is passed to all the base classifiers that

+have been trained on the flows that matched the same TTPs as 𝑓 .

+Thus if, for example, 𝑓 matched TTP𝑖

+, TTP𝑖+1 and TTP𝑘

+then 𝑥

+will be passed just to the 𝑖th, (𝑖 +1)th and 𝑘th classifiers.
+Each of the

+selected classifiers then independently decides whether 𝑓 presents malicious behaviour when compared to the other flows flagged with the same TTP.

+In order to preserve the transparency and explainability of the system, we opt to use decision trees [31].

+Indeed, a decision tree is a transparent model whose predictions

+can be easily explained via Boolean logic rules.
+This is not true

+for most classifiers (e.g., based on artificial neural networks) which

+are often completely opaque models whose predictions are difficult

+to interpret.
+Once we have the prediction for each flow in the sample, we have

+to find a way to aggregate them and decide whether the sample is

+malicious or not.
+To this end, we devise three policies:

+(1) P1: the first policy relies on 𝑛𝑡

+, the number of unique TTPs

+matched by the malicious flows in the sample.
+If 𝑛𝑡 ≥ 𝜃𝑡

+then the sample is considered malicious. 𝜃𝑡

+is a parameter

+that the user can tune.

+(2) P2: the second policy relies on 𝑛𝑓

+, the number of malicious

+flows in the sample.
+If 𝑛𝑓 ≥ 𝜃𝑓

+then the sample is consid-

+ered malicious. 𝜃𝑓

+is a parameter that the user can tune.

+(3) P3: the third policy relies on 𝑝, the percentage of malicious

+flows in the sample.
+If 𝑝 ≥ 𝜃𝑝 then the sample is considered

+malicious. 𝜃𝑝 is a parameter that the user can tune.

+#EVALUATION
+In doing so,

+we use an especially large dataset of network flows collected from malware samples for testing.We execute our samples within a

+Cuckoo sandbox on VirusTotal.
+Dataset Samples Flows

+Ember Malicious [2] 435,741 26,567,527

+MalRec [27] 37,763 12,273,502

+MalShare [25] 1,268,923 32,310,907

+VirusShare [30] 595,098 12,217,493

+Ember Benign [2] 155,432 1,423,023

+Total (unique) 2,286,907 84,792,452

+Table 3: Overview of all the datasets.
+The first four datasets

+contain only malicious samples, while the last one containsonly benign samples.

+Ember is an open dataset of hashes of malicious

+Windows executables created as a benchmark for machine learning

+models.
+It contains 3 types of hashes: malicious, benign and unla-

+belled.
+For our purposes, we utilise both the malicious hashes (as

+Ember Malicious) and the benign hashes (as Ember Benign) in our

+dataset.
+MalRec is a small dataset created as a result of a running

+malware on a dynamic analysis platform, which was collected over

+a two-year period.
+MalShare is a community-driven open repository

+of malware samples, which features over a million hashes, from

+which the corresponding dataset is derived.
+Similarly, VirusShare is

+a repository that aims to help security researchers analyse selected

+strains of malware, and the source of our corresponding dataset.

+We select these datasets as they are representative of modern com-

+modity malware and allow for the reproducibility of results.
+It is

+important to note that we do not utilise the entirety of each dataset

+in our experiments, since we filter out samples that do not exhibit

+any network activity.
+Overall, we analyse a total of 84,792,452 flows

+from 2,286,907 malicious and benign samples.

 ```